nomanaa/nomanaa.github.io/README.md

 >Author Andrew Etter prefers distributed version control systems(DVCS) over centralized system.
 According to him DVCS performs better and it also lets people work offline.The author also instructed to have a file named _README.md_ in the root of the repository.
 The _README.md_ file should have a concise summary of what is being documented and steps on how to build the documentation locally.
 Additionally, It should also include steps on how to make contribution on the project or product.

-For our purpose we will use GitHhub which is also a DVCS.
+For our purpose we will use GitHub which is also a DVCS.
 To start, you first need to create an user account on GitHub If you already don't have one.

 Once you are logged into your account, Follow the following steps:
 * **Create a repository**